-RAVEN is a stunningly beautiful, young, coated GSD who was badly abused by someone.
-She came to us from a shelter where she was left, and was utterly terrified of human beings.
+RAVEN is a stunningly beautiful, young, coated GSD who was VERY badly abused by someone.
+She came to us from a shelter where she was left, and she was utterly terrified of human beings.
 She simply shut down when people came near.
-We had to carry her to the shelter's vet clinic, and carry her to our cars.
+She had to be carried everywhere: to the vet clinic, to the car, to her foster home.

-She's making good progress.
-After a month of gentle coaxing and letting her take things at her own pace, Raven is loose with the 3 other large dogs in the foster pack, and is much better around her foster mom.
-She's still extremely shy of people, and startles and bolts quickly at sudden movements or noises.
+She's made good progress.
+After a month of gentle coaxing and letting her take things at her own pace, Raven was loose with 3 other large dogs in the foster pack and was much better around her foster mom.
+She loves other dogs and they're her comfort zone.
+She has came out of her shell completely with her foster mom but can still be very shy around strangers and in new situations.
+She also still runs away at certain types of noises, startling easily with unfamiliar circumstances and bolting quickly quickly at sudden movements or noises.
 Her crate has become her safe place and she voluntarily goes in it much of the time with the dog remaining open.
 She must have access to a large, comfortable crate at all times.
-Raven will continue to be a flight risk for some time to come, until her trust in humans is restored.
+Raven will continue to be a flight risk for some time to come, until her trust in humans is fully restored.
+Once bonded, though, she looks to her humans for fun and approval and tons of pets and belly rubs!!!
+Our best guess is that once bonded she wouldn't leave her humans unless suddenly startled.

 THE BOTTOM LINE

-2. YOU MUST HAVE ANOTHER DOG IN THE HOUSE - a dog who is already confident and secure, and will be not just Raven's buddy but her guide, teacher, and mentor.
-Raven follows the other dogs and does what they do at all times.
-The only reason she's made such good progress to date is by following the lead of the other dogs in the foster pack.
+2. YOU MUST HAVE ANOTHER DOG IN THE HOUSE.
+She MUST have another dog of approximately her size and play level, a dog who's already confident and secure.
+She needs a play buddy and a guide, teacher, and mentor.
+Raven follows the other dogs and does what they do.
+The other dog in her new family will be her comfort zone at first, until she bonds with the humans.
+The only reason she's made such good progress to date is by following the lead of the other dogs in her foster home.

-3. Raven's new family MUST have patience, a quiet and gentle touch, and the willingness to let Raven emerge from her abuse in her own time.
-RAVEN CAN NOT BE FORCED - she must learn to trust people, and that can only happen with time and experience.
+3. PATIENCE & GENTLENESS: Raven's new family MUST have patience, a quiet and gentle touch, and the willingness to let Raven emerge from her abuse in her own time.
+She CAN NOT BE FORCED - she will retreat.
+She can only learn to trust people with continued time and experience.

 Raven will be a truy stunning dog when she comes into her own.
 Once or twice she's 'pranced' for a short distance in the yard, and seems to be carefree for just a few seconds.
 In those times she's magnificent.
 But it will be a slow journey, and she needs the love and patience of a kind, gentle family to break through her former abuse and get it behind her.

 DOGS: YES.
-MUST HAVE A DOGGIE BUDDY who is a confident and can teach and mentor Raven!
-Medium size or larger dog ideal
+MUST HAVE A DOGGIE PLAY BUDDY who is confident and can teach and mentor Raven!
+Medium size or large dog who can play/wrestle with her

 CATS: Unknown.
 Would have to be tested.

-FENCE: MUST HAVE A PHYSICAL FENCE THAT IS ABSOLUTELY SECURE - Raven is a flight risk and will be for quite some time.
-6 ft fence STRONGLY PREFERRED!
+FENCE: MUST HAVE A 6' PHYSICAL FENCE THAT IS ABSOLUTELY SECURE - Raven is a flight risk and will be for some time.
+She can also jump high.

 PLEASE READ THIS: